 In this paper we describe a microwave scatterometer system that was installed on an Alpine Meadow over the Tibetan Plateau and its collected dataset consisting of measured radar returns from the ground surface.
 The observation period was August 2017 - August 2018 and measurements were taken with a one- to half hour temporal resolution.
 The scatterometer measured the radar return amplitude and -phase over a 1 - 10 GHz band for all four linear polarization combinations.
-The system was built with commercially available components (vector network analyzer, four phase stable coaxial cables, and two broadband dual polarization gain horn antennas) and required little to no maintenance.
+The system was build built with commercially available components (vector network analyzer, four phase stable coaxial cables, and two broadband dual polarization gain horn antennas) and required little to no maintenance.

-We described a procedure on how to retrieve the backscattering coefficients for all four linear polarization combinations from radar return measurements of a VNA-based scatterometer system with two fixed antennas operating over a broad frequency range (1 - 10 GHz).
+We described a procedure on how to retrieve the co-polarized backscattering coefficients $\sigma{vv}^0 \& \sigma{hh}^0$ for backscattering coefficients for all four linear polarization combinations from radar return measurements of a VNA-based scatterometer system with two fixed antennas operating over a broad frequency range (1 - 10 GHz).
 The typical effects resulting from the wide antenna radiation patterns were dealt with by using the narrow-beam approximation in combination with the mapping of function $G^2/R^4(x,y)$ over the ground surface, so that proper footprint positions and -areas, and incidence angle ranges could be derived.
-The incidence angle range was frequency-dependent and varied from 0 - 60° for L-band to 47 - 59° for X-band.
+The incidence angle range was frequency-dependent and varied from $20-0 - 6560^\circ$ for L-band to $47 - 59^\circ$ for X-band.
 Since spatial averaging was not possible frequency averaging was applied to reduce fading uncertainty.
-Bandwidths for averaging were selected with help of the Improved Integral Equation Model (I^2EM) for surface scattering.
+Bandwidths for averaging were selected with help of the Improved Integral Equation Model (I2EM) for surface scattering.

-Backscatter measurements of a rectangular metal plate and rotated metal dihedral reflectors were used as reference targets to calibrate the scatterometer for all polarization channels.
-Measurements of the incidence-angle dependence of σ{pq}^0 for asphalt agreed with previous findings, thereby showing our σ^0 retrieval method to be accurate.
+Backscatter measurements on of a rectangular metal plate reference target were used and rotated metal dihedral reflectors were used as reference targets to calibrate the scatterometer .
+Verification measurements on the co-polarized radar cross section of a metal dihedral plate showed the calibration to be valid. for all polarization channels.
+Measurements of the angle-dependent $\sigma{vv}^0 \& \sigma{hh}^0$ of incidence-angle dependence of σ{pq}^0 for asphalt agreed with previous findings, thus thereby showing our σ^0 retrieval method to be accurate.

-The uncertainty of our retrieved σ^0 can be divided in a known part estimated from fading- and systematic measurement uncertainty, and an unknown part due to low angular resolution of the used antennas.
+- The uncertainty of our retrieved σ^0 can be divided in a known part estimated from fading- and systematic measurement uncertainty, and an unknown part due to low angular resolution of the used antennas.
 The known measurement uncertainty in σ^0 was estimated with an error model providing 66 % confidence intervals that are different over frequency bands, polarizations and the overall level of the radar return.
-Extreme values for $\Delta \sigma^0$ were \pm 1.5 dB for S-band with hh polarization when the overall σ^0 level was highest (during summer) and \pm 5.5 dB for C-band with vh polarization when the overall σ^0 level was lowest (during winter).
+Extreme values for $\Delta \sigma^0$ were $\pm 1.3 \pm 1.5$ dB for X-band with vv S-band with hh polarization when the overall σ^0 level was highest (during summer) and $\pm 2.7 \pm 5.5$ dB with hh for C-band with vh polarization when the - 720 overall σ^0 level was lowest (during winter).

-Despite aforementioned uncertainty in σ^0 and the additional unknown uncertainty, we believe that the strength of our approach lies in the capability of measuring σ^0 dynamics over a broad frequency range, $1-10~\mathrm{GHz}$, with high temporal resolution over a full-year period.
-Alternatively, instead of the retrieved σ^0{pq} the measured radar return in this dataset could be used in combination with a microwave scattering model to account for the angle-dependence of σ^0{pq} .
+Despite aforementioned uncertainty in σ^0 and the additional unknown uncertainty, we believe that the strength of our approach lies in the capability of measuring σ^0 dynamics over a broad frequency range, 1 - 10 GHz, with high temporal resolution over a full-year period.
+Alternatively, instead of the retrieved σ{pq}^0 the measured radar return in this dataset could be used in combination with a microwave scattering model to account for the angle-dependence of σ{pq}^0 .